highbyte/dotnet-6502/README.md

 - 6502 CPU
   - Support for unofficial opcodes
 - Systems
-  - C64: Emulation of graphics mode, cycle-exact rendering, etc.
+  - C64: cycle-exact rendering, bitmap graphics mode renderer in Blazor WASM, etc.

 # What this isn't (and probably never will be)
 - An emulation of all aspects of computers such as Apple II or Commodore 64.